 What is Mold and How Does it Grow?

 We’ve all heard about the damage that mold can do, both to the integrity of the surfaces it infects, and to your health and safety.
 But what exactly is mold?
 Understanding how mold grows is the first step to knowing how to prevent it from infesting your home and impacting your quality of life after water damage has occurred.
-Mold is a multicellular fungus made up of branch-like structures called hyphae.
-The hyphae produce tiny spores, which allow for mold to reproduce and spread.

 Some of these spores are so tiny that they can move through the air until they find a suitable environment.
 Mold thrives in moisture, which is why it’s so common to see it in bathrooms, on windowsills, or on leaking roofs.
 Even small amounts of condensation can lead to mold growth, so if your home has recently suffered from significant water damage, the chances of developing a mold problem are relatively high.